lilyroses/Advent-of-Code-2022/README.md

   - `instructions.md` : Instructions for the challenge, copied and pasted directly from the Advent of Code webpage for that challenge.

-  - `input.txt` : The input data for that challenge, again copied directly from the Advent of Code website.
+  - `input.txt` : The 4\input data for that challenge, again copied directly from the Advent of Code website.

   - `solution.ipynb` : An interactive Jupyter notebook containing code solutions in an interactive.
 Ideally, so that anyone struggling with the challenge can use an interactive Jupyter notebook to walk through the steps themselves, with extra explanation added in Markdown cells.